jsalinasf/cheat_sheets/linuxCommands.md

 	file pic02.jpg
 	pic02.jpg: JPEG image data, JFIF standard 1.01, resolution (DPI), density 72x72, segment length 16, Exif Standard: [TIFF image data, big-endian, direntries=11, manufacturer=Apple, model=iPhone 6s, orientation=upper-left, xresolution=162, yresolution=170, resolutionunit=2, software=10.1.1, datetime=2016:12:02 11:10:20, GPS-Data], baseline, precision 8, 3218x4291, frames 3

+### TYPE

+It will tell you how a word will be interpreted by bash and its location

+	type wget

+	wget is hashed (/usr/bin/wget)

 ### DELETE: Delete File or Folder

 	rm -f example02.txt  (To delete a File) rm -rd Presentations  (To delete a Folder)
 * WARNING: the -r flag will delete all of the files contained within the Folder

 ### CAT: For Reading SHORT Content
 	cat example.txt

 #### For concatenating files
 	cat example01.txt exmaple02.txt